 Of course, a lot has happened since then as you can tell from my blog and various posts on Twitter and Facebook.
-However one thing that I have definitely learned set of coming home is that you must always trust and listen to your gut instinct.
+However, one thing that I have definitely learned set of coming home is that you must always trust and listen to your gut instinct.
 Especially when it comes to your health it is ever so critical to listen to that inner voice and not be deterred by what doctors, friends, and even sometimes logic will tell you.

 I was told by doctors that I did not need to see a neurologist.
 They said that I had chronic fatigue syndrome and there was not much more they can do for me even though I’ve been sick and unable to do school or work for almost 2 years.
 So when I kept insisting that I would really like to see a neurologist they kept pushing me off.
-But I listen thankfully to my InterVoice and got instinct and requested a second opinion from another doctor.
+But I listen thankfully to my Inner Voice and got instinct and requested a second opinion from another doctor.

 Thankfully, it was the right call because the neurologist, Dr. Alboiny, decided to further the study and ordered several more MRIs that summer.
 One of these MRIs showed that I had cervical stenosis of the spine.
-This would never have been detected if I did not persisted and listening to my InterVoice and my new doctors had not been so thorough and supportive.
+This would never have been detected if I did not persist and listening to my inner voice and my new doctors had not been so thorough and supportive.
 Fast-forward less than a month after receiving this new diagnosis and I was having surgery at USC Keck hospital under the supervision of yet another incredible doctor, Dr. Hah.

 I am still a long way out from being better and back to my usual self.
 However as my mom and dad reminded me I have so much to be thankful for and the fact that we listened to our instincts and trusted our gut reaction by pursuing the need to see a neurologist, getting another doctor, seeking out the best option that my healthcare would allow at Keck Hospital, and having surgery.
 If we had not done all those things or been blessed with so many great doctors this past summer who knows where I would be-I could even be paraplegic Lord forbid if something had not been discovered in time.

-All this to say, if you are also having health issues I cannot more highly recommend that you listen to your gut instinct and pursued the best course of action and treatment for yourself.
-You are your best advocate and at time your only advocate.
-So stay focused, be encouraged and know that somewhere it there is an answer.
+All this to say if you are also having health issues I cannot more highly recommend that you listen to your gut instinct and pursued the best course of action and treatment for yourself.
+You are your best advocate and at times your only advocate.
+So stay focused, be encouraged, and know that somewhere out there is an answer.